The 5 Stages of Digital Marketing Maturity [with Self-Assessment & Matrix Template]

 These are:

-1. Mobilising – The beginning of a business’ Digital Marketing transformation journey.
-There’s a degree of activity, but objectives, channels, tools and data are yet to be defined.
+- Mobilising – The beginning of a business’ Digital Marketing transformation journey.
+There’s a degree of activity, but objectives, channels, tools and data haven’t been defined yet.

-2. Emerging – The business has some strong Digital Marketing foundations in place and is beginning to build out tactical goals and activity so they can work towards key areas of change.
+- Emerging – The business has some strong Digital Marketing foundations in place and is starting to build out tactical goals and activity so they can work towards key areas of change.

-4. Leading – With strong performance and an integrated strategy aligned with organisational goals and commercial modelling, the business is growing in the market – refining its activity and systems, and introducing new interventions.
+- Leading – With strong performance and an integrated strategy aligned with organisational goals and commercial modelling, the business is growing in the market.
+And to make sure it keeps growing, it refines activity and systems, and introduces new interventions too.

-5. Optimal – Digital Marketing is a core feature of the business’ growth strategy and is aligned with commercial strategy at a high level.
-It is an adaptive industry leader from a Digital Marketing perspective which competitors aspire to.
+- Optimal – Digital Marketing is a core feature of the business’ growth strategy and is aligned with commercial strategy at a high level.
+From a Digital Marketing perspective, it’s a real industry leader – the kind which competitors aspire to.

 SELF-ASSESSMENT QUIZ: REVEAL YOUR BUSINESS’ MATURITY

-Naturally, there are a range of interventions across the leadership view, process, people, systems, tools, investment, channel activity and data required to move effectively through these stages, which requires a sustained effort.
+Naturally, there are a range of interventions across the leadership view, process, people, systems, tools, investment, channel activity and data required to move effectively through these stages.
+All of that, of course, requires a lot in the way of effort.

-But before we dive into these in greater detail, we’ve created an initial self-assessment tool to approximate your business’ current level of Digital Marketing Maturity.
+But before we dive into these in greater detail, we’ve created an initial self-assessment tool so you can weigh up your business’ current level of Digital Marketing Maturity.

-To get the most from this guide, simply answer the questions in the below quiz to understand where your organisation currently fits – then use the detailed information below to help understand what your future roadmap should look like.
+Getting the most from this guide is a simple case of answering the questions in the quiz below to understand where your organisation currently fits – then using the rest of the guide to help understand what your future roadmap should look like.

 1. MOBILISING

 This stage represents the very beginning of the Digital Marketing Transformation journey.
-Businesses at this stage are typically SMEs who have historically operated in a trade or network marketing environment – and are seeing increased costs and lower returns from traditional sales and marketing.
+At this level, businesses are typically SMEs in in a trade or network marketing environment – and are seeing increased costs and lower returns from traditional sales and marketing.

-Certain colleagues within the business are interested in Digital’s potential, but it is yet to form part of the leadership team’s agenda.
+Certain colleagues within the business are interested in Digital’s potential, but it’s yet to form part of the leadership team’s agenda.

-Some ad-hoc tactics are being utilised to understand what may be possible, but there’s no link to overall marketing or business objectives – platforms, channels and management information are far from being established.
+Still, some ad-hoc tactics are in place, but there’s no link to overall marketing or business objectives – platforms, channels and management information are a long way away from being established.

 2. Emerging

-Like all elements of change and transformation, Digital Marketing Maturity isn’t always a straight line – and a maturity model aiming to quantify this lifecycle needs to reflect this.
+Like all elements of change and transformation, Digital Marketing Maturity isn’t always a straight line – and a maturity model quantifying this lifecycle needs to reflect this.

-In fact, the most rapid and interruptive change happens between Stage 2 (Emerging) and Stage 3 (Competitive) – businesses ‘grasp the nettle’, and have to make foundational interventions.
+In fact, the most rapid and interruptive change happens between Stage 2 (Emerging) and Stage 3 (Competitive).
+Think of this as businesses ‘grasping the nettle’, and having to make foundational interventions.

-Within the Emerging stage, the value of Digital Marketing is still likely being ‘pushed’ to the business, as such it often brings some painful reassessment and uncertainty before the future picture becomes clear.
+Within the Emerging stage, the value of Digital Marketing is still likely being ‘pushed’ to the business.
+This can bring some painful reassessment and uncertainty before the future picture becomes clear.

 For this reason, we’ve broken down Stage 2 into more granular detail to highlight what businesses can typically expect as they move through these flashpoints.